PrototypeProto/COP_4331_Small-Project/README.md

-# COP 4331 - Small Project
+# COP 4331 - Contact Manager Project

 You will demo on the lectern computer and not your laptop.